 Consider working part time

 Many seniors continue working part-time after retirement – not necessarily because they need the money, but because it helps them to stay active and meet new people.
-You may be surprised how many of these jobs are available in your community, and how ?exible the hours really are.
-If you thrive when interacting when interacting with other people, this may be a good opportunity to explore.
+You may be surprised how many of these jobs are available in your community, and how flexible the hours really are.
+If you thrive when interacting with other people, this may be a good opportunity to explore.